Driving Directions Bhutan

 All of Bhutan is mountainous except for narrow fringes of land at the southern border where the Duārs Plain, the Brahmaputra River’s lowland, protrudes northward from India.
 The rest of Bhutan can be divided into two mountain regions: the Lesser Himalayas, or Inner Himalayas, which extend from the Duārs Plain through the central part of the country; and the snow-capped peaks of the Great Himalayas in the far north.
 Bhutan is landlocked.

-Click here for Bhutan Google maps, MapQuest & more detailed country facts.
+Click here for Bhutan Google Maps, MapQuest & more detailed country facts.